 The California Consumer Privacy Act of 2018 (CCPA) took effect on January 1, 2020, enacting strong regulations on the collection and retention of the personal information of California residents.
-Businesses must implement these new regulations in their Privacy Policies and on their websites if they wish to satisfy the new law.
+It was further amended and expanded by the California Privacy Rights Act (CPRA).

 Whether or not your company must include a toll-free number rests upon a few key things you'll need to determine.
 We'll help you figure it all out here.